 The more than 120 limestone caves within Carlsbad Caverns National Park are outstanding and notable world-wide because of their size, mode of origin, and the abundance, diversity and beauty of the speleothems (decorative rock formations) within– UNESCO World Heritage Site

-I am a bit of a cave/ cavern nerd and I enjoy the peaceful feeling of being inside them.
-It could be the fact that I am an Earth sign and I enjoy anything grounding.
-It could also be that I am a Holistic Healer and I find benefits in crystal and stone work.
-I believe it is both reasons but I do know for sure that I love all the rock formations, stalagmites, stalactites and chandeliers that are found within.
+I am a bit of a cave/ cavern nerd, and I enjoy the peaceful feeling of being inside them.
+It could be the fact that I am an Earth sign, and I enjoy anything grounding.
+It could also be that I am a Holistic Healer, and I find benefits in crystal and stone work.
+I do know for sure that I love all the rock formations, stalagmites, stalactites, and chandeliers that are found within.

 The inside of the caverns are easily accessible with railings and paved walkways.
 Although it is dimly lit inside, you can bring a flashlight or a head lamp although it is not necessary.
-Your eyes will adjust but I did see several people with carrying lights throughout the caverns.
-Make sure to wear covered and comfortable shoes as well, because you will be doing a lot of walking and there are natural wet areas due to water dripping from the cavern walls.
+Your eyes will adjust, but I did see several people carrying lights throughout the caverns.
+Make sure to wear covered and comfortable shoes as well.
+You will be doing a lot of walking, and there are natural wet areas due to water dripping from the cavern walls.

 For more information and entrance fees, please visit Carlsbad Caverns National Park.